 The fund supports NGOs working in women’s and transgender rights.

-The Wild Geese Foundation supports organizations that provide safe havens for LGBTI individuals.
+The Wild Geese Foundation supports organizations that provide safe havens for LGBTQI individuals.